nurifudayl/nurifudayl.github.io/_publications/papers-2023-2-modern.md

   - social classes
 ---

-Presented at the *SİTD II.
-Ulusal Siyaset Bilimi Kongresi*, held at Bilkent University, Ankara, 7–8 October 2023.
+held at Bilkent University, in Ankara, on 7–8 October 2023.